PitchforkAssistant/devvit-flair-assistant/redditwiki.md

 Placeholders are keywords surrounded by double curly brackets, they are case-sensitive.
 Placeholders are replaced with their values when an action is performed.

-The ``{{mod}}`` placeholder is populated first to prevent crafted inputs from revealing the identidy of the moderator that triggered the action.
+The ``{{mod}}`` placeholder is populated first to prevent crafted inputs from revealing the identity of the moderator that triggered the action.
 The rest are populated in no particular order.

 Any placeholders that are not applicable to the post are replaced with an empty string (ie. removed).